 Welcome to day 3!
 Today we will be focused heavily on the game floor.
-We will be troubleshooting issues, removing/installing parts, testing voltage, and discussing checklists among other items.
+We will be troubleshooting issues, testing voltage, and discussing checklists among other items.
 Remember to use your resources when troubleshooting games.
 Game manuals, technical support, and team members are examples of resources available to utilize.